Pop & Suki

 Pop & Suki is a fashion accessories brand by friends Suki Waterhouse and Poppy Jamie.
 The direct-to-consumer brand focuses on personalization and uses playful, minimal, girly designs and a signature "millennial pink" color.
 Its main item is the camera bag, a handbag modeled on the fanny pack.
 The brand launched online in November 2016 and has since hosted a pop-up shop and multiple collections.
 It is particularly popular among celebrities and on Instagram, in part based on Waterhouse's influence.

 Brand

 Pop & Suki is a direct-to-consumer, millennial fashion accessories brand.
 Its focus on personalization—including monograms, changeable straps, and add-on charms—is meant to evoke girl power and the love of close friendship.
 Its designs are meant to be "fun, playful, [and] versatile", with minimal, pastel, girly accessories at accessible prices.
-The brand's signature color is a light "milennial pink".
+The brand's signature color is a light "millennial pink".

 Their bags are inspired by vintage and Pinterest collections.
 Their main item is the camera bag, a five-in-one handbag modeled on the fanny pack.

 Pop & Suki treats Instagram as its storefront, before its own website.
 While their sales conversion data is murky, they believe their social media work drives significant traffic to their website.
 As of 2018, the company used little digital advertising and pays influencers in gifts.